Frequently Asked Questions

 Can I apply to a specific fund?

-Yes some funds such as Cumberland Building Society Charitable Foundation and Comic Relief have their own application form and you should apply to these separately, but also if there is a specific call for applications to a particular fund you can apply specifically to them.
+Yes, some funds have their own application form and you should apply to these separately, but also if there is a specific call for applications to a particular fund you can apply specifically to them.
 Otherwise you should apply through our general grants channel.

 Can I apply to more than one fund?